 How do I get into the mortgage note game?

 So now that we have covered what a mortgage note is, let’s talk about how to invest in a mortgage note.
 You’re probably thinking to yourself “how would I be able to buy a mortgage worth over $100,000”.
 The good news is, for those who are trying to get into the mortgage note space is that there are over millions of mortgages that are less than $50,000 in the United States.
 These Mortgages can be purchased at a discount, and give you instant equity!

 Mortgage notes are usually sold by banks and other lenders.
-For more information on how to purchase a mortgage note either check out our Note Buyer’s Journey or jump right in and register to for the JKP Training Series Note Investing 101.
+For more information on how to purchase notes for sale either check out our Note Buyer’s Note Investing Journey or jump right in and register to for the JKP Training Series Note Investing 101.
 JKP also offers Note Investing consultation .

 How does the discount work?